SUCCESS project profile: Enduring NetBackResources

 We spoke to Professor Ser-Huang Poon – Turing Fellow, Alan Turing Institute for Data Science & AI, University of Manchester, and Founder & Trustee, Enduring Net – about her very timely venture and how she has benefitted from SUCCESS.

-Interview, Research Commercialisation, SUCCESS, The Economy and The University of Manchester
+ARC, Interview, Research Commercialisation, The Economy and The University of Manchester

 Q: What is the nature of your project and what are you looking to achieve?